 The Salvation Army opened fire in Liberia in May 1988 as part of the Ghana and Liberia Territory, with Major and Mrs Leonard Miller as pioneer officers.
 Progress was monitored by Ghana during the civil war, from May 1990.
 Liberia became a separate command on 1 January 1997.
 Neighbouring country, Sierra Leone became part of the command on 1 January 2010, with Captains John and Rosaline Bundu as pioneer officers.

-During the 2018 National Flag Day celebrations, the President of Liberia, His Excellency George M. Weah presented an academic excellence award to the 2018 Valedictorian of the William Booth High School for being among the seven best performing students in the country.
+As part of the August National Flag Day Celebrations, the Vice President of Liberia Jewel Taylor, presented a national award to the 2019 Valedictorian of William Booth High School for being amongst the 13 best Liberian students with outstanding performance in West African Senior School Certificate Examination.

 Lieut-Colonel Samuel Mkami - Officer Commanding (1 October 2018)